 A practical implication of an SD tool: proposed by guest lecturer

 Lecture 10 Visit at selected service design agency Wednesday 17.04.

 This lecture is dedicated to visiting a design agency.

 Lecture 11 Finalising Wednesday 24.04.

-At this last lecture each group will have opportunity to present their Final projects’ service design solution and get feedback, which will be peer to peer assisted, in addition to responsible teacher feedback.
+At this last lecture, each group will have the opportunity to present their Final projects’ service design solution and get feedback, which will be peer to peer-assisted, in addition to responsible teacher feedback.

 The final grade is created from sub-grades: